Naw Wathu

+Its strategic location near Anantnag town and major transportation routes makes Nowathoo a well-connected village while still retaining its peaceful rural character.

 Communication routes

 The village has access through six routes presently, from North side village route is leading to Hanji danter (1.4 km) and Khanabal (3.5 km), from North-East side road leads to Bangi-nowgham (1.5 km) and Ashajipora Anantnag (2.6 km).
 From Eastern side Moghall (1.6 km) is the destiny.

 Coming towards South-East of the Nawathoo newly constructed road leaves for Sangeenpora (2.4 km), Furrah (2.9 km) & Mir-Bazar (4.7 km).
 The Western road of village is connected with National Hi-way (malpora) (NH44) (2.5 km) and the final route of North-Western side from Nawathoo to Muniward (2.3 km), Harnag (3.8 km) and Railway station Anantnag (4.1 km).

 Nawathoo is 3 km away from Lal Chowk, Anantnag.
 It is one of the small villages Anantnag.
 Nowathoo is divided into two parts.